What is Wind & Who Measures it? for Under Fives

 Large group - Using Wind Arrows

 Use the Wind Map UK file on an IWB.
 Remind the children of what the map represents.
 Discuss the difference between land and sea.
 Move a dot to your location.
-Is it near tan example of a wind maphe sea or in the middle of the land?
+Is it near the sea or in the middle of the land?
 Is it in the north or the south?
 Look outside to see how windy it is.
 Ask the children what arrows they think are best for the weather today.
 Drag arrows of the appropriate size and place them around the area of the dot.
 Don’t worry if they cover most of the country!
 To change the direction of the arrows use the right and left cursor keys.
 You can use the snapshot feature of the IWB software, or simple press print screen and paste it into a paint package or a word document to save.
 This way you will be able to print out a record of the wind each day and display it.

 AND / OR